vipsoft/JiraExtension/doc/index.rst

 =============
 Activate extension in your **behat.yml** and define your Jira connection settings:

-It is improtant for the :code:`user` parameter that you use the username not the email address.
+It is important for the :code:`user` parameter that you use the username not the email address.

 .. code-block:: yaml